LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

   :returns: If successful, a generic :c:type:`SUNAdaptController` object.
 If
             unsuccessful, a ``NULL`` pointer will be returned.

-Each of the following routines are *optional* for any specific SUNAdaptController implementation, however some may be required based on the implementation's :c:type:`SUNAdaptController_Type` (see Section :numref:`SUNAdaptController.Description.controllerTypes`).
-We note these requirements, as well as the behavior of the base SUNAdaptController wrapper routine, below.
+Each of the following methods are *optional* for any specific SUNAdaptController implementation, however some may be required based on the implementation's :c:type:`SUNAdaptController_Type` (see Section :numref:`SUNAdaptController.Description.controllerTypes`).
+We note these requirements below.
+Additionally, we note the behavior of the base SUNAdaptController methods when they perform an action other than only a successful return.

 .. c:function:: SUNAdaptController_Type SUNAdaptController_GetType(SUNAdaptController C)